 Being such a long stretched out country covering a variety of landscapes, Chile has a vast range of dishes to offer.
-While the highlights are the seafood, we want to put a spotlight on the authentic and popular Chilean dishes you will find across the country.
+While the highlights of Chile food are fish and seafood, we to put a spotlight on the authentic and everyday Chilean dishes you will find across the country.

-This post however is dedicated to the popular Chilean dishes you will see as you explore the country.
+This article, however, is dedicated to the everyday popular Chilean dishes you will see as you explore the country.

 Ready to start eating?